Updates on Evolving Political Landscape

 » Privacy Laws Prohibit the Release of Student Records

-Consistent with the Family Educational Rights and Privacy Act (FERPA), Fordham University prohibits the access, review, and/or disclosure of personally identifiable information from a student’s educational records without the student’s written consistent or other exceptions including a judicial order or lawfully issued subpoena or warrant.
+Consistent with the Family Educational Rights and Privacy Act (FERPA), Fordham University prohibits the access, review, and/or disclosure of personally identifiable information from a student’s educational records without the student’s written consent or other exceptions including a judicial order or lawfully issued subpoena or warrant.
 Any such order or subpoena must be reviewed and determined to be lawfully issued by the Office of Legal Counsel prior to the release of such information.

 » Resources for Undocumented Students (DACA)